Neyaz786/apple_project/sql queries.md

 FROM warranty as w
 LEFT JOIN sales as s ON w.sale_id = s.sale_id
 JOIN products as p ON p.product_id = s.product_id
-JOIN category as c ON c.category_id = p.category_id         -- loST CONNECTION
+JOIN category as c ON c.category_id = p.category_id
 WHERE w.claim_date >= CURDATE() - INTERVAL 2 YEAR
 GROUP BY c.category_name;